awsdocs/amazon-migrationhub-user-guide/doc_source/API_DisassociateDiscoveredResource.md

 The request accepts the following data in JSON format\.

  ** [ConfigurationId](#API_DisassociateDiscoveredResource_RequestSyntax) **   <a name="migrationhub-DisassociateDiscoveredResource-request-ConfigurationId"></a>
-ConfigurationId of the ADS resource to be disassociated\.
+ConfigurationId of the Application Discovery Service resource to be disassociated\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: Yes